mui/material-ui/packages/pigment-css-react/README.md

 #### CSS variables support

-Pigment CSS can generate CSS variables from the theme values when you wrap your theme with `extendTheme` utility.
-For example, in a `next.config.js` file:
+Pigment CSS can generate CSS variables from theme values when you wrap your theme with the `extendTheme` utility.
+For example, this is what it would look like in a `next.config.js` file:

 ```js
 const { withPigment, extendTheme } = require('@pigment-css/nextjs-plugin');